Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 The recommended dosage of BRUKINSA for monotherapy or in combination with obinutuzumab is 160 mg taken orally twice daily or 320 mg taken orally once daily until disease progression or unacceptable toxicity.

-The recommended dosage of BRUKINSA for patients with severe hepatic impairment is 80 mg orally twice daily [see Use In Specific Populations and CLINICAL PHARMACOLOGY].
+The recommended dosage of BRUKINSA for patients with severe hepatic impairment (Child- Pugh class C) is 80 mg orally twice daily; no dosage modification is recommended for patients with mild or moderate hepatic impairment (Child-Pugh class A or B) [see Use in Specific Populations (8.7) and Clinical Pharmacology (12.3)].

-Recommended dosage modifications of BRUKINSA for drug interactions are provided in Table 1 [see DRUG INTERACTIONS].
+Recommended dosage modifications of BRUKINSA for drug interactions are provided in Table 1 [see Drug Interactions (7.1)].

 Table 1: Dosage Modifications for Use with CYP3A Inhibitors or Inducers